-Mergers Counseling & Investigations: Counsels clients regarding merger control filings and pre-merger issues (gun jumping).
+Mergers Counseling and Investigations: Counsels clients regarding merger control filings and pre-merger issues (gun jumping).
 Has extensive experience coordinating US (HSR) and foreign merger control filings.
-Represents clients before the Federal Trade Commission and Department of Justice in merger investigations and “Second Requests.”
+Represents clients before the FTC and DOJ in merger investigations and “Second Requests.”

-Antitrust & Business Counseling: Regularly counsels clients regarding deal structure, antitrust risk, antitrust compliance, and Clayton Act Section 8 (interlocking directorates).
-Helps clients conduct internal audits of antitrust policies and revise such policies as needed.
-Represents clients before the Federal Trade Commission and the Department of Justice regarding antitrust business matters.
+Antitrust and Business Counseling: Regularly counsels clients regarding deal structure, antitrust risk, antitrust compliance and Clayton Act Section 8 (interlocking directorates).
+Represents clients before the FTC and DOJ regarding antitrust business matters.

-Electronic Discovery: Regularly counsels clients regarding e-discovery issues, including litigation holds, document collection, and e-discovery pricing.
-Has particular experience with e-discovery before the Federal Trade Commission and Department of Justice.
+Electronic Discovery: Counsels clients regarding e-discovery issues, including litigation holds, document collection, and e-discovery pricing.
+Has particular experience with e-discovery before the FTC and DOJ.